jigyasa-analytics/jigyasa_tree/README.md

 ---

-## Limitation and Design Constrains
+## Limitation and Design Constraints

 ## 1. Binary Classification Only
  - Supports binary classification only